Why “biodegradable” utensils aren’t all they’re cracked up to be

 You can also buy plates and bowls made out of leaves and other organic materials.
 The great thing about these is that they are visibly compostable, so if you are composting at your event, it’s more likely guests will understand what to do with them.
 For cups and plates, choosing unbleached cardboard without plastic or wax linings, which again can truly be recycled or composted, is also a better choice.
-Bakeys is a brand of utensils that’s edible.
 So with a little research, you can find better alternatives to fake bio-degradable stuff.

-For a big event such as wedding or party, you can also hire a company that will provide the reusable cups and plates, deliver them, and pick them up after.
+For a big event such as a wedding or party, you can put in place a zero-waste party plan by schooling up on a few tips and tricks.
+Or hire a company that will provide the reusable cups and plates, deliver them, and picks them up after.
 If you’re hiring a caterer, make sure they use real dishware and utensils!

 Céline at the market in a famous surf spot in Chicama, Peru.
 Buying fresh, unpackaged fruits and vegetables, and choosing bulk foods that you transport in your own containers are easy ways to cut down on the waste from food packaging.

 Bring your own!
 There are so many great products on the market that make it really easy to bring reusables with you whenever you’re out and about.